Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Methodology

 Another crucial definition for this analysis is that of accreted particles.
 In this work, we define accreted particles as those stellar particles that originated from gas bounded to a different galaxy than the main one (i.e. a satellite galaxy or an external galaxy), regardless of the location of the satellite galaxy.
 In contrast, we define in situ particles as those stellar particles that were born from gas that was bound to the main galaxy, regardless of whether the gas was from the host galaxy or was provided by a gas-rich satellite during an interaction.

 Throughout this work, the total stellar halo refers to the combined in situ and accreted stellar components, whereas the accreted stellar halo includes only the accreted stellar material of this structure.
+The accreted (in situ) mass fractions of the stellar halos of these galaxies range from $\sim 0$ ($\sim 1$) to 0.61 (0.39), although the majority has a stellar halo accreted mass fraction lower than 0.5, with only two galaxies where this quantity surpasses 0.5 (Auriga 2 and 7).
+The total stellar halo mass fractions of the galaxies range from $0.02$ (Auriga 17) to $0.15$ (Auriga 10).
+All of these values are listed in Table \ref{tab:properties}.